dimitraz/integreatly-operator/test-cases/tests/installation/a22-verify-rhmiconfig-maintenance-backup-validation.md

 ---

 # A22 - Verify RHMIConfig maintenance and backup validation
-We have a RHMIConfig validation webhook, this test is to verify the maintenance and backup validation works as expected
+This test is to verify that the RHMIConfig validation webhook for maintenance and backup values works as expected.

 The expected value formats are:
 ```yaml